Textualize/textual/README.md

 pip install textual textual-dev
 ```

-> [!NOTE]
-> `textual-dev` adds the textual tool for development, but isn't needed for distributing Textual apps.

-See the [docs](https://textual.textualize.io/getting_started/) if you need help getting started.
+See the docs if you need help [getting started](https://textual.textualize.io/getting_started/).

 ## Demo